Welcome to Bridge Street Surgery.

 Latest guidance on coronavirus : please click on the following link to read the most up to date guidance:

-We are booking face to face appointments, please have a telephone call with a GP first for them to assess you.
+We are booking face to face appointments.
 Any patient who feels they need a face to face appointment can request one.
 However, if your medical issue can be dealt with over the phone then this is the preferred method.
 Please note when booking a telephone appointment it may not be at the exact time when the Gp phones you but they will try and ring you as near to your allocated time as possible

-- Anyone entering the surgery must wear a face covering and hand sanitiser is used on entry.
+Anyone seeing a Healthcare Professional must wear a face covering and hand sanitiser is used on entry.

 Safeguarding is everyone's business

 All the surgery staff have safeguarding training and are always willing to talk to anyone concerned about the safety of a member of our community.
 Here are some numbers and websites which may be helpful-